TiagoMartins14/42_Inception/README.md

 **2. Using it in your browser**

-Once it has been compiled and running, open your brwoser and type:
+Once it has been compiled and running, open your browser and type:

 ```
 https://<LOGIN>.42.fr